 In simple terms, lawyer hourly refers to the fees that lawyers or attorneys charge on an hourly basis.
 They charge this hourly rate for the legal service they provide.
 Instead of having a fixed flat fee for a particular service in this method.
 Lawyers charge on the basis of time spent during the service.
 The lawyer’s hourly billing is very common among different legal fields.
-These fields include corporate law, family law, immigration law, litigation and many more.
+These fields include corporate law, family law, immigration law, litigation, and many more.

 Hourly Vs. Flat Fees

 Timekeeping is a crucial part of the lawyer’s daily routine.
 They have to track time to charge their clients accordingly.
 When it comes to legal billings, lawyers usually have a common option that they opt for.
 Charging clients on the basis of hourly rates or charging flat fees.
-Each of these methods has their own set of advantages and limitations.
-Understanding the difference between lawyer’s hourly rate and flat fee will help lawyers decide how they want to charge clients.
+Each of these methods has its own set of advantages and limitations.
+Understanding the difference between a lawyer’s hourly rate and a flat fee will help lawyers decide how they want to charge clients.

 Lawyer Hourly Rate

 Lawyer hourly rate is a method in which lawyers charge on the basis of hours they spend working on cases.
 The average lawyer’s cost per hour will depend on the lawyer’s experience, expertise, and various other factors.
 The lawyer hourly rate method offers flexibility in legal billing and invoicing.
 As this allows lawyers to charge clients for the actual time spent on legal matters.
 The attorney’s hourly rate is suitable for complex and ongoing cases where there is a scope for overtime.

 Hourly rates can help in cost control.
 Clients will only have to pay for the actual time that they spent in getting legal services.
 However, the extra-legal research and long ongoing cases may lead to higher overall costs.